thednp/bootstrap.native/README.md

 The components are developed with clean code mainly for modern browsers that nativelly support HTML5.
 When using polyfills, IE8-IE9 will thank you.

 # Custom Builds
-You can make a custom build of bootstrap-native, including only the modules you need, by using the `build.js` script.
+You can make a custom build of bootstrap-native, including only the modules you need, by using the `build.js` and `build-v4.js` scripts.

 ## Usage:
 ```